The Carolingians ascended to the rule of Germanic Franks in Western Europe in the mid-8th century.

-Charlemagne began the revival of this artform by establishing “The Court School of Charlemagne” which produced some of the earliest Carolingian illuminated manuscripts.
-The art-form underwent evolution even during the 120 years of Carolingian ascendancy.
+Charlemagne began the revival of this art form by establishing “The Court School of Charlemagne” which produced some of the earliest Carolingian illuminated manuscripts.
+The art form underwent evolution even during the 120 years of Carolingian ascendancy.

-Early style of Carolingian illuminated manuscripts directly reflected Roman influences but by the 9th century, Carolingian manuscripts had evolved a style of their own, employing bright and vivid colours in illustrations.
+The early style of Carolingian illuminated manuscripts directly reflected Roman influences but by the 9th century, Carolingian manuscripts had evolved a style of their own, employing bright and vivid colours in illustrations.